robintw/Py6S/doc/source/installation.rst

              $ sudo apt-get install gfortran  # Debian/Ubuntu-based distributions or...
              $ sudo emerge gfortran           # Gentoo or...
              $ sudo pacman -S gfortran        # Arch or... etc.

 #.
 Download the source code for 6SV1.1_.
-    *Do not use the current available versions from* http://6s.ltdri.org/ *(1.1b or 2.1) as they are not supported by Py6S*
+    *Do not use the current available versions (v2.1 or v1.0Beta) from* http://6s.ltdri.org/ *(1.1b or 2.1) as they are not yet supported by Py6S*

 #.
 Extract the download:

    :Windows: Open the command window by opening the **Start Menu** and
              typing *'cmd'*.
 In the terminal::
                $ MD C:\Users\robin\source